-I wasn’t worried about passing through the Balkans or concerned about safety.
-However, after listening to tourists tell repeated horror stories about unreliable rail links and Greek travel agents lecture me on the dangers involved, I reluctantly gave in and decided to fly.
+I wasn’t concerned about safety passing through the Balkans.
+However, after listening to tourist stories about unreliable rail links and hearing Greek travel agents lecture me on the dangers involved, I reluctantly gave in and decided to fly.

 Some Balkan History